jerixmx/jerixmx/README.md

 ### Hi there!
 I'm Jeri and I'm new to software dev.

 Took a C Programming class in college.
 Enjoyed it and did well!
 Learned some Matlab in grad school.
 Programmed a disinfection device's control systems and user interface with Arduino, learning as I go.
-Would that be full stack?

 Right now, I'm leaning towards software development with C++ and embedded systems.
 I'm trying to juggle some learning paths and document them here on Github.
 I also have a [detailed learning log on Google Sheets](https://docs.google.com/spreadsheets/d/1i7UAxNMvgQR9_rG7uuJqwNiVmnOW0JaWfdZnVrNqjRk/edit?usp=sharing).